maserasgroup-repo/easiq_marcus/README.md

   ```

 3. **Install additional required libraries:** \
-If neither 2.1 nor 2.2 is carried out, you will need to manually install the following dependencies:
+If the step 2.2 is carried out, you will need to manually install the following dependencies:
 \
 The easiq_marcus package relies on the `pyssian` and `pyssianutils` libraries for managing Gaussian input and output files.
 These libraries must be installed before using easiq_marcus: